What is an ozone alert or air quality alert? What should you do when one is issued? Keep reading to learn the answers to these questions.

 Ozone is a colorless gas that naturally exists in the earth’s upper atmosphere and protects us from the sun’s ultraviolet rays.
 However, when ozone is found near the earth’s surface it’s called ground-level ozone and it’s a harmful air pollutant.
 You may also know ozone as “smog”.
 While the term “smog” originally describe the combination of fog and smoke, today what we call “smog” is largely ground-level ozone.

 Ground-level ozone is a human health threat.
-Everyone is vulnerable to ozone but children, the elderly, people who work outside, and people with respiratory conditions are at a particularly high risk.
+Everyone is vulnerable to ozone but children, the elderly, people who work outside, and people with respiratory conditions are at particularly high risk.
 Ozone can cause lung problems and eye irritation.
-During an alert it is best to avoid outside activity, especially if you are in the high risk group.
+During an alert, it is best to avoid outside activity, especially if you are in the high-risk group.

 How You Can Help on Ozone Alert Days

 Ground-level ozone is hard to control because a lot of the problem is caused by weather.
 However, ground-level ozone forms when the weather is right and there are other pollutants.
 Many of these pollutants we can help control, here is how you can help.

 - Combine trips when driving, avoid driving when you can, use public transportation, or carpool.

 - Refuel vehicles, lawn equipment, and gas cans carefully and avoid spilling.
 It’s also best to refuel in the evening when the air is cooler and ozone is less likely to form.